Skip to main content

 The long-term efficacy and potential consequences of these protocols are rooted in their effects on testicular cell populations.
 The testes contain two primary cell types critical for reproductive function ∞ Leydig cells, which produce testosterone in response to LH (or hCG), and Sertoli cells, which are stimulated by FSH and high local testosterone concentrations to support developing sperm cells.

-The duration of and the patient’s age are significant predictors of the time required for sperm count to recover.
+The duration of testosterone use and the patient’s age are significant predictors of the time required for sperm count to recover.
 Some individuals, particularly older men or those on therapy for many years, may experience incomplete recovery.

 The use of hCG helps to prevent this testicular dormancy.
 By keeping the Leydig cells active, it preserves not only intratesticular testosterone production but also the overall health and responsiveness of the testicular tissue.
 However, it is important to note that hCG monotherapy does not replace the function of FSH.